-Our students also regularly exhibit their work in regional and national art galleries.
-Many of them have received important commissions, gallery offers and commercial success, providing an important start to their careers.
+Many of our students have received important commissions and commercial success, providing an important start to their careers.
 They are working in galleries throughout North Wales and North West England, from Preston to Llandudno, with organisations like Tate, Mostyn, The Whitworth Art Gallery and Oriel Wrecsam.
-As artists they are represented by galleries as far apart as London, Brussels and San Francisco, they are finalists in national awards, curating touring exhibitions, conserving the art of the past and inspiring new generations of artists every day by their example.
 Our graduates have also followed many other careers in art and design, including teaching, arts administration, gallery work, residencies and as employees in industrial studios.